-If you were sitting still in a normal chair, it would prove impossible to maintain this core muscle exertion.
-But with the constant postural shifts on your Core-flex chair, you'll find that it's easy to maintain neutral posture.
+If you were sitting still in a normal chair, it would prove difficult to maintain this core muscle exertion.
+But with the constant postural shifts on your Core-flex chair, you'll find that it easier to maintain neutral posture.
 As you become accustomed to maintaining core muscle engagement throughout the day, you’ll be amazed at how many aches and pains disappear.
 If you're unsure of how to engage your core muscles, please refer to Dr. Pynt’s article “Engaging the core when sitting”.

 Position of feet

 Now, position your feet to give the best range of movement.
 Starting with your knees at a 90 degree angle and feet flat on the ground, pull your feet back about two inches so that the balls of your feet are directly below your knees.
-Now you can move your seat by raising one thigh while lowering the other, also flexing your feet to activate most of the leg’s muscles.
+Now you can move your seat by raising one thigh while lowering the other, and by alternately extending your feet at the ankle (plantar flexion) to drive the legs' movement.
 Note: ergonomists usually recommend keeping the knees at a 90 degree angle, but this is based on the assumption that a person is sitting motionless, and bending the knees further might decrease blood flow to the lower leg.
 As any ergonomist knows, the best way to increase blood flow is to move the legs and activate muscles, so this restriction on static sitting does not apply in your Core-flex chair.

 You are now ready to move!